Tattooed man submerged in an ice bath, eyes closed

 Is 'adrenal fatigue' a real diagnosis?

-Not as a single named disease — but the pattern of HPA-axis dysregulation is real and measurable.
-That's what we test for, and what we treat.
+Not as a named disease, but HPA-axis dysregulation is real and measurable.
+That's what we test for and what we treat.

 Do I have to stop training?

-Not stop — recalibrate.
-Most men in burnout are still pushing hard sessions their nervous system can't pay for.
+Not stop, recalibrate.
+Most men in burnout are pushing sessions their nervous system can't pay for.
 We dial intensity down, keep volume sensible, and let recovery catch up.

 What about alcohol?

-Honestly?
-Most of the men I see who are burnt out are drinking more than they think they are, and it's keeping them stuck.
-We'll talk about it without judgment — and you'll feel the change fast if you experiment.
+Honestly, most men I see who are burnt out are drinking more than they think they are, and it's keeping them stuck.
+We'll talk about it without judgment.
+The change in how you feel happens faster than you'd expect.

 Ready to talk it through?